TrioGrenobleImt/MERN-BoilerPlate/README.md

 - 🌙 **Theme Management**: Toggle between "light" and "dark" themes for a customized user experience.
 - 🌍 **Internationalization with I18n**: Multi-language support with JSON translation files.
 - 🎨 **Modern UI**: Uses **TailwindCSS** and **ShadCN** for a responsive and elegant design.
-- 📋 **Login Form**: Preconfigured login form for quick integration.
+- 📋 **Auth Forms**: Preconfigured login and register form for quick integration
 - 🔄 **Prettier Configuration**: Integrated code formatting with Prettier for consistent styling.